Skip to Content

 DIY Tile Framed Mirror - Charleston Crafted

 Day 2 (or 3, if a friend invites you to dinner on day 2 and you forget all about this project) is grout day!
 Luckily, you bought the 2 in 1 adhesive-grout, right?
-So reopen your jar.
+So reopen your same jar.

 I suppose you could spread it on with the trowel.
 I was afraid that the metal would scrape my glass tiles, so I used…. cardboard.
-Actually, pieces of the cardboard that the tiles came on.
+Actually, scrap pieces of the cardboard pack that the tiles came on.

 Smooth it on top of the tiles.
 Make sure the cracks are filled but try not to have it too thick over the top of the tiles, as that all has to be wiped away.